union-software-cooperative/churnometer_base/README.txt

 #  You should have received a copy of the GNU Affero General Public License
 #  along with Churnometer.
 If not, see <http://www.gnu.org/licenses/>.

 This file is located in the root directory of the source code - /README.txt

-INSTALLATION - UBUNTU 12.04 & 12.10
+INSTALLATION - ON UBUNTU 12.04 & 12.10

 We've been developing on osx and ubuntu, and only written installation script for Ubuntu server 12.04 which also seems to work on 12.10.